leipert/vsb/docs/overwrite.js.md

 ## List of properties
 - `globalConfig.name`: **mandatory** This name is used for saving queries in the localStorage of the user.
-- `globalConfig.baseURL`: URL for meta queries, where the GSB gets its classes and properties.
-Default: `https://ssl.leipert.io/sparql`
+- `globalConfig.baseURL`: URL for meta queries, where the VSB gets its classes and properties.
+Default: `https://leipert.io/sparql`
 - `globalConfig.resultURL`: URL for result queries.
-(Default): `https://ssl.leipert.io/sparql?timeout=5000&debug=on`
+(Default): `https://leipert.io/sparql?timeout=5000&debug=on`
 - [`globalConfig.defaultGraphURIs`](#defaultGraphURIs)
 - [`globalConfig.prefixes`](#prefixes)
 - [`globalConfig.endPointQueries`](#endPointQueries)